Tamatha Paul: Justice

-In early March 2025, Paul made remarks in a TikTok video claiming that the "vast majority" of prisoners in New Zealand prison were imprisoned for "non violent offences that they've had to do as a response to poverty."
+In early March 2025, Paul made remarks in a TikTok video claiming that the "vast majority" of prisoners in New Zealand prisons were imprisoned for "non violent offences that they've had to do as a response to poverty."
 She also stated that many prisoners had disabilities, fetal alcohol spectrum disorder and undiagnosed autism or ADHD.
 Paul also said that Māori were disproportionately imprisoned at a higher rate compared with other ethnic groups in New Zealand.

 On 26 March 2025, Paul defended remarks that she made at an event at the University of Canterbury, stating "police beat patrols" made ethnic minority communities feel uncomfortable.
 Her remarks were criticised by both Labour leader Chris Hipkins and Prime Minister Christopher Luxon, with the former saying they were "ill-informed, were unwise, in fact were stupid" while the latter said the police were doing an "incredible job."
 In response, Paul defended her statements, citing constituency feedback about police in Wellington dumping homeless peoples' belongings in the rubbish and police in Hamilton detaining an autistic girl at a mental institution following a case of mistaken identity.
 She argued that police were not trained to deal with people in distress and drug psychosis, arguing that specialist help was needed in those situations.

 Paul continued to defend her comments about beat police, saying that "Wellington people do not want to see police officers everywhere, for a lot of people it makes them feel less safe..." and stated that "they’ve been put in place and all they do is walk around all day waiting for homeless people to leave their spot, packing their stuff up and throwing it in the bin."

-New Zealand Police, together with others, commissioned an "Understanding Policing Delivery" report that found "a number of unsatisfactory and inequitable experiences of Policy by Māori."
-Furthermore it stated "As well as feeling unfairly treated, Māori voiced dissatisfaction about the impact police interactions in their homes had on children, feeling unsafe with Police and frustration at inappropriate Police responses to family harm incidents."
-This was reported by Radio New Zealand in October 2024 with the headline "Communities most at risk see police as threat, report finds".

 Paul received further media attention after sharing a video of her DJ set performed at 2025's CubaDupa, which included "Sound of da Police" by KRS-One, a song criticising police brutality and systemic racism.